 The COVID-19 pandemic has propagated a safe, touch-free dining experience to limit contact from one another to curb the spread of the virus.

-With several health organizations and CRA encouraging restaurants switching to disposable menus, QR Code menus are the perfect alternative.
-Disposable menus are not cost-effective, harsh on the environment, and time-consuming.
+With several health organizations and CRA encouraging restaurants to switch to disposable menus, QR Code menus are the perfect alternative.
+Printing disposable menus is expensive, harsh on the environment, and time-consuming.

 Digital menu QR Codes can be incorporated onto the tabletops of any restaurant or eatery so customers can simply scan the QR Code to view the menu, place their order, and enjoy their food promoting a safe touchless experience.